UNBOUND-CONTROL(8) Unbound UNBOUND-CONTROL(8)

 The number of dnscrypt queries that did not find a shared secret

 in the cache.
-The can be use to compute the shared secret hi-
+This can be use to compute the shared secret hi-

 trate.